danfuzz/samizdat/doc/language-guide/03-functions.md

 must contain at least an `->` or a `<>`, e.g. `{ <> }`.

-### Functions
+### Function statements

-Functions are closures that are meant to "stand alone" in some way.
+Functions are closures that are meant to "stand alone."
 These correspond to functions as used by most languages in the C tradition.
-Most functions have a name and are bound to a variable (sometimes a local variable, and sometimes a module variable) whose name matches the function name.
+Functions have a name and get bound to a variable (sometimes a local variable, and sometimes a module variable) whose name matches the function name.

-Most typically functions are defined and bound to a variable within the same construct; these are known as "function statements."
-It is also possible to define a function as a component of an enclosing expression; these are known as "function expressions."
-There is no syntactic difference between these two forms, except that the statement form requires the function to have a name.
-There is no semantic difference between these two forms, except that the statement form binds the function in the lexical environment that the statement appears in,

-When used as a statement, the function's name is in effect declared at the top of the block it appears in, though the name only becomes *bound* when the statement is encountered.
-This arrangement is done to make common patterns of self- and mututal-recursion convenient.
+When a function statement is used, it is as if the variable naming the function is declared at the top of the block in which the statement appears, though it only becomes bound to the function when the statement is executed in the usual order.
+The upshot of this is that functions can generally be called from within other functions defined in the same block, and from within the function itself.
+(That is, both self- and mutual-recursion are possible and reasonably convenient.)

 Functions definitions are introduced with the `fn` keyword.
 The keyword is followed by declarations, and then followed by the main code body,